d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 ## Losing a transformation rule!

-Back to these definitions each function has:
+Each function in the same scope has:
-- the same name i.e. `add` and
+- the same name i.e. `add`
-- the same signature i.e. `Int -> Int -> Int`
+- and the same signature i.e. `Int -> Int -> Int`

-Only argument names make the difference between these functions.
-Well based on this what can we learn and what can we do when we want to deal with &eta;-conversion?
+Only argument names are differents.
+Based on these definition what can we learn and what can we do when we want to deal with &eta;-conversion?

 As mentioned in the introduction the &eta;-conversion stated &lambda;x.(f x) &longleftrightarrow;<sub>&eta;</sub> f whenever x does not appear free in f.
 This can be separated in two transformation rules:
 - &eta;-expansion stated f &longrightarrow;<sub>&eta;</sub> &lambda;x.(f x)